Tahabz/php-array-methods/README.md

 # php-array-methods
-A class that helps chaining array methods for a cleaner arrays manipulation.
+A class that helps chaining array methods for cleaner arrays manipulation.

 # Examples: